 In Egyptian magical procedures, spells and conjurations are the most important aspects of a magical ritual.
 In many cases, the critical importance of spell casting is identifiable with a term called heka with a well-defined spoken word.
 Almost every magic ritual of ancient Egypt deals with a well-spoken magical speech that formed an effective channel to deliver, disperse, activate, and reinforce both the magical capabilities and other connoted magical techniques.

 Fact: The special meaning of magical processes along with highly calibrated force, within a literary structure of magical utterances, resulted in mobilization and transmission of certain unique powers and reactions in the course of the ceremony.

-- The first and the foremost magical spells was the power of utterances along with reinforcement, by a symbolic destruction of a wax or mud figurine in the form of an invisible enemy.
+- The first and the foremost magical spells were the power of utterances along with reinforcement by symbolic destruction of a wax or mud figurine in the form of an invisible enemy.

 - In almost all processes of casting magical spells, the use of destruction of wax figurines and papyri drawings was the de facto rule for a majority of sacrificial actions performed during the ceremony.